awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= 2.4.1 - May 13, 2020 =

+* Fix: Avoid duplicate filter names with inconsistent argument signatures which can cause multiple Payment Forms on the same page to not output correctly.

 = 2.4.0 - May 7, 2020 =

 * New: Stripe Checkout - Allow collection of Shipping Address.